Find a Practitioner (email us)

 The demand for essential oils has steadily grown over the last few years and so has the number of businesses trying to make it in this industry.
 Here we share a few tips on how to grow your business beyond family and friends.

-Whether you're a doTERRA Wellness Advocate or a Young Living Independent Distributor, you will have someone in your upline who would love to help you.
+Whichever Essential Oil Company you are an independent distributor for, you will have someone in your upline who would love to help you.
 Don't be afraid to reach out and ask them - that's what they're there for!
 Your company has lots of excellent resources that you can tap into to learn how to share your passion with others and grow your income at the same time.
 Attend training events whenever you can, and make sure you stay within their framework of how to responsibly share information.

 We've put together a few tips and resources for you that you can use along with your favourite oils in your own EO Business.